DafnyVSCode/Dafny-VSCode/client/README.md

 ## Release Notes
+* 0.9.0 Switched to Language Server.
+IntelliSense for classes, compile and execute Dafny program in VSCode.
+QuickFix for decrease, increase and object may be null.
 * 0.8.0 CodeLens showing method references, Go to Definition, version checking for newer Dafny release.
 * 0.6.0 DafnyDef allows to get SymbolInformation from DafnyServer, which will allow in the future to implement Refactorings.
 Go to Definition is already implemented.
 * 0.5.5 Fallback to wget, if curl is not found.